 A great addition to the Lafayette music and culture scene, the Celtic Bayou Festival is another Lafayette, LA baby that you must experience.
 It all started with a successful Kickstarter campaign that helped organize Lafayette’s first traditional and cultural Irish festival back in March 2016.
 The Celtic Bayou Festival is dedicated to celebrating and preserving Irish, Irish American, and other Celtic cultures through entertainment.
 The first edition focused on music, dance, history, language and art that is native to Ireland, Scotland, Wales and Brittany.
 Festival goers were invited to trace their Celtic routes at the genealogy tent, children were delighted with an Irish storytelling puppet show, things got heated at the Guinness cook-off competition, and the event got its unique Lafayette touch with a Lenten Crawfish Boil.

 The Acadiana Po’Boy Festival is one of the most recent additions to the Lafayette, LA happening festival scene.
-It had its first edition in April 2016 (see video above), and as the name would suggest, it’s all about a sandwich considered Louisiana’s favorite, the po’boy.
+It had its first edition in April last year, and as the name would suggest, it’s all about a sandwich considered Louisiana’s favorite, the po’boy.
 The first edition brought together 19 vendors offering half-sized or even smaller po’boys for festival goers to sample.
 There was also live music, a great variety of tap beer, a children's activity tent to make it completely family friendly, and a dream of building the world’s largest po’boy.
 This festival is free to enter, but you’ll definitely be spending a lot to sample the deliciousness of this Louisiana creation!

 Lafayette hosts the world’s largest Zydeco and LaLa music festival—the Original Southwest Louisiana Zydeco Music Festival.
 This fall festival features established and upcoming Zydeco artists, while also preserving the Louisiana Creole country by sharing it with the world.
 The first Southwest Louisiana Zydeco Music Festival dates back to 1982 and it was organized because Creole and Zydeco music were on the verge of dying out.
 Since then, it has grown into a lively and much appreciated annual celebration of Creole culture that you simply must not miss.